Exploratory Optimal Stopping: A Singular Control Formulation: Abstract

 \section{Abstract}

 This paper explores continuous-time and state-space optimal stopping problems from a reinforcement learning perspective.
 We begin by formulating the stopping problem using randomized stopping times, where the decision maker's control is represented by the probability of stopping within a given time—specifically, a bounded, non-decreasing, càdlàg control process.
 To encourage exploration and facilitate learning, we introduce a regularized version of the problem by penalizing the performance criterion with the cumulative residual entropy of the randomized stopping time.
-The regularized problem takes the form of an $(n+1)$-dimensional degenerate singular stochastic control with finite-fuel.
-We address this through the dynamic programming principle, which enables us to identify the unique optimal exploratory strategy.
-For the specific case of a real option problem, we derive a semi-explicit solution to the regularized problem, allowing us to assess the impact of entropy regularization and analyze the vanishing entropy limit.
-Finally, we propose a reinforcement learning algorithm based on policy iteration.
-We show both policy improvement and policy convergence results for our proposed algorithm.
+The regularized problem takes the form of an $(n+1)$-dimensional degenerate singular stochastic control with finite-fuel, where the regularized free boundary becomes the graph of a function mapping the state variable of the original stopping problem into the probability of stopping.
+We address this singular control problem through the dynamic programming principle, which enables us to identify the unique optimal exploratory strategy.
+Finally, we propose both model-based and model-free reinforcement learning algorithms tailored for exploratory optimal stopping problems.
+We establish policy improvement guarantees for the proposed algorithms.
+Moreover, the model-free method is of actor–critic type and it is scalable in high-dimensions under neural network parameterization.

 {\textbf{Keywords}}: Optimal stopping, singular stochastic control, free boundary problem, entropy regularization, reinforcement learning

 {\textbf{AMS subject classification}}: 60G40, 93E20, 35R35, 68T01